Mregojos/MRegojos/README.md

 ### About me

 - I'm currently working on my protfolio (Data/Cloud/DevOps/ML Projects)
 - I'm learning the modern data stack, cloud infrastructures, data processing, DevOps, and machine learning systems.
-(I know it's a lot by they are all connected.)
+(I know it's a lot, but they are all connected.)
-- I'm organizing my projects and migrating it here on GitHub.
+- I'm organizing my projects and migrating them here on GitHub.
 - Fun fact: I love Canada, Technology, and learning.

 <!--